 Invitation to Dream

-This year our theme at the Center for Spiritual living in St. Louis is, “An Invitation to Dream.”
+At the Center for Spiritual living in St. Louis we invite you to “Dream Big.”

 So I want to talk more about dreams and find others who are involved in the research of dreams.
 Of course, Freud, Carl Jung, Wilhelm Reich were early dream researchers.
 Today many others are spending their careers in this specialty of dream analysis and research… how does it work, what do they mean.